 Anti-Malware—Software that prevents, detects and eliminates malicious programs on computing devices.

-Antivirus—Software that detects and eliminates computer viruses.
+Antivirus—Software that prevents, detects and eliminates computer viruses.

 Backdoor Trojan—A virus that enables remote control of an infected device, allowing virtually any command to be enacted by the attacker.
 Backdoor Trojans are often used to create botnets for criminal purposes.

 Botnets—A group of Internet-connected devices configured to forward transmissions (such as spam or viruses) to other devices, despite their owners being unaware of it.

 Cybercrime—Also known at computer crime or netcrime, cybercrime is loosely defined as any criminal activity that involves a computer and a network, whether in the commissioning of the crime or the target.

 DoS—An attempt to interrupt or suspend host services of an Internet-connected machine causing network resources, servers, or websites to be unavailable or unable to function.